-Electronic Case Reporting (eCR) helps solve these problems making it possible for EHR implementers to enable healthcare providers to meet their statutory obligations. eCR automates reporting allowing healthcare providers more time for their patients and less time on their EHR.
-It uses a single, all-condition, all-jurisdiction Electronic Initial Case Report (eICR) standard that simplifies EHR interface development.
-It also provides a single place for EHR implementers to send these reports where they are processed to ensure their reportability and routed to all appropriate jurisdictions.
+Electronic case reporting (eCR) helps solve these problems by making it possible for EHR implementers to enable healthcare providers to meet their legal obligations. eCR automates reporting without changes to the provider’s existing workflows, allowing healthcare providers more time for their patients.
+It uses a single, all-condition, all-jurisdiction electronic initial case report (eICR) standard that simplifies EHR interface development.
+It also provides a single place for EHR implementers to send these reports, where they are processed to ensure their reportability and be routed to all appropriate jurisdictions.

 EHR implementers will find information here regarding:

-- The structure and testing of the HL7 eICR standard
+The structure and testing of the Health Level Seven International (HL7) eICR standard

-- How to receive and implement the HL7 Reportability Response (RR) standard
+How to receive and implement the HL7 Reportability Response (RR)

 Connecting and testing eICR and RR transport and exchange